Digger (Bottom): Plot

 The episode begins with the pair in Lily Linneker's (Lisa Maxwell) Love Bureau as they watch the dating videos the two made earlier.
 Eddie's video is typically boisterous and frisky, showing his backside to the camera and telling viewers to "come and get it".
 Richie's is characteristically nervous, which starts with a nervous "hello" and suggestion of "Lovely weather".
 At the end of the video, he suddenly enthusiastically lies, claiming to be the wealthy Duke of Kidderminster.
 The manager matches Richie with the third Viscountess of Moldavia, Lady Natasha Letitia Sarah Jane Wellesley Obstromsky Ponsonsky Smythe Smythe Smythe Smythe Smythe Oblomov Boblomov Dob (Helen Lederer).
 Meanwhile, Eddie turns down a date with Sarah Ferguson with great disgust, suggesting he would rather leave the agency office to maintain his "dignity".

 Preparing on the night of Richie's date, Richie informs Eddie that he must be "Jives", his butler, for the evening and speak in a stereotypical accent.
-Richie reveals that he sold a kidney for £300 to pay for the evening, but is dismissive of the loss of a bodily organ, claiming that he will buy another kidney after marrying Natasha and selling off some of her property.
+Richie reveals that he sold a kidney for £300 to pay for the evening, but is dismissive of the loss of a bodily organ, claiming that he will buy another kidney after marrying Natasha and selling off some of her property, While Eddie offered them his kidney, But Richie belives they're not much use pickled even though The Sarsons showed some interest.

 Whilst preparing food for the date, Richie mistakes bowls of caviar for unwashed dishes, and throws them away.
+(Later at dinner, Richie finds out that the caviar turns out to be fish poo.)
 Richie also notices that Eddie has not mashed the potatoes.
-Eddie explains that their potato masher is missing after being borrowed by a friend by the name of Harry "I'll Do Anything For Half A Pint" Grundy.
+Eddie explains that their potato masher is missing after being borrowed by a friend by the name of Harry "I'll Do Anything For Half A Pint" Grundy, who had it stuck inside his body.
 Annoyed by this, Richie repeatedly slams Eddie's head into the saucepan containing the potatoes, thus mashing them with his head and calling it 'squashed potatoes'.

-After a false alarm with a female charity collector (whom Eddie assaults, then relieves of her collecting tin adding it to a cupboard where they have collected many others), Richie's date arrives.
+After a false alarm with a female charity collector (whom Eddie hits with a mallet, then relieves of her collecting tin adding it to a cupboard where they have collected many others), Richie's date arrives.
 Richie nudges Eddie to take her coat, Eddie staggers over to her with his face still covered in squashed potatoes.
 After removing her wrap and lowering his glasses, he ogles her cleavage, causing Richie to become enraged and beat him repeatedly with an umbrella.
 Natasha expresses her delight to Richie, that she has at last finally met some "genuine" aristocracy rather than another faker.

 Richie then escorts Natasha to the "polo lounge" (in reality just their usual snug section of the flat with a decorated plate of Polo mints on the table).
 Richie goes on to state that this flat is simply his "London pomme de terre", and that his main castles are scattered all over the country as he never knows where he is going to be.